 The exact dates of worships can be found on their websites.

 Most of the restaurants in Barcelona are open during the Easter holidays.

 On our restaurant site you will find the restaurants grouped by their quarters with addresses and telephone numbers.
-Normally they also speak English.
+Usually they also speak English.